electron/electron/docs/api/system-preferences.md

 Returns an object with system animation settings.

-### `systemPreferences.getAccessibilityDisplayShouldReduceTransparency()` _macOS_

-Returns `boolean` - Returns whether the app avoids using semitransparent backgrounds.
-This maps to [NSWorkspace.accessibilityDisplayShouldReduceTransparency](https://developer.apple.com/documentation/appkit/nsworkspace/1533006-accessibilitydisplayshouldreduce)

 ## Properties

 ### `systemPreferences.accessibilityDisplayShouldReduceTransparency()` _macOS_

-A `boolean` property.
-It determines whether the app avoids using semitransparent backgrounds.
+A `boolean` property which determines whether the app avoids using semitransparent backgrounds.
 This maps to [NSWorkspace.accessibilityDisplayShouldReduceTransparency](https://developer.apple.com/documentation/appkit/nsworkspace/1533006-accessibilitydisplayshouldreduce)

 ### `systemPreferences.effectiveAppearance` _macOS_ _Readonly_